Registered Behavior Technician (RBT)

 Who We’re Looking For

-We are seeking a compassionate and dedicated Registered Behavior Technician to join our team.
-You will work under the supervision of a Board-Certified Behavior Analyst (BCBA) to provide high-quality ABA therapy to children with autism and other developmental disabilities.
+We are seeking a compassionate and dedicated Registered Behavior Technician (RBT) to join our team.
+In this role, you will work under the supervision of a Board Certified Behavior Analyst (BCBA) to deliver high-quality Applied Behavior Analysis (ABA) therapy to children with autism and other developmental disabilities.

-• Assist students in appropriately engaging and participating in class.
+• Support students in engaging appropriately and participating in classroom activities

-• Communicate with teachers, BCBAs, and other staff regarding client progress and treatment plans.
+• Communicate effectively with teachers, BCBAs, and team members regarding progress and treatment plans

-• Experience working with children with autism and other developmental disabilities.
+• Experience working with children with autism and/or developmental disabilities

-• Ability to follow instructions and implement behavior plans.
+• Ability to follow direction and implement behavior intervention plans effectively

 • Experience with crisis behavior management (preferred)